Your Spiritual DJ: Fall in love with life, through weekly bursts of ancient Jewish inspiration and the infinite light of Kabbalah!

 AUTHORS SPEAKERS MUSICIANS HEALERS

-The dream line-up of epic souls includes Keynote Speaker: Rabbi Shais Taub in conversation with Erez Safar.
+The dream line-up of epic souls includes Keynote Speakers: Rabbi Simon Jacobson, Erez Safar, and Yom Tov Glaser.

-The last three festivals took place in May, September, and December and were a huge success, with over 30,000 spiritual and self-growth seekers tuning in to the variety of sessions.
+The last five festivals took place in and were a huge success, with over 50,000 spiritual and self-growth seekers tuning in to the variety of sessions.
 Produced by Erez Safar, who acts as Your Spiritual DJ, and whose first live-stream festival, Lo-Freq Fest, was featured in Billboard, and whose Don’t Block Your Blessings festivals featured over 100+ world-wide presenters with 45,000+ attendees/ viewers.

 The goal of the Light of Infinite Festival is to foster creative and collaborative bridge-building while presenting thought leaders through light and love to a world in need of healing.